tivonahaug/pana-full-stack-challenge/README.md

   - [Implement Time-Based Filtering](https://github.com/tivonahaug/pana-full-stack-challenge/blob/master/mocks/flight_times_filter.png)
   - Make it mobile friendly!
 (We didn't provide any mocks for this, so use your imagination!)
   - A check-out page.
 (Again, no mocks, but we're curious what you would include.)
+  - There's no security, so anyone can use your new app!
+Try to implement some sort of authentication or authorization.

 ### Evaluation
   - **CSS**